tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/service-broker-tutorial-part-one.md

 ```

-Earlier in this guide, we covered the "five building blocks of the service catalog," now that we have the service catalog and a dummy broker installed we're going to go through each block one by one.
+Earlier in this guide, we covered the "five building blocks of the service catalog."
+Now that we have the service catalog and a dummy broker installed we're going to go through each block one by one.

-By installing the chart we have added the `ClusterServiceBroker` resource to the Service Catalog, this triggers a call to the external service broker for a list of available services.
+By installing the chart we have added the `ClusterServiceBroker` resource to the Service Catalog.
+This triggers a call to the external service broker for a list of available services.
 The service broker returns a list of available managed services and a list of service plans, which are cached locally as `ClusterServiceClass` and `ClusterServicePlan` resources respectively.
 The image below illustrates what is happening.

 ![Service-Broker_Architecture](images/servers-plans.png)